mickaelandrieu/melon/README.md

 Melon is a module for PrestaShop who intent to speed up the generation of grids in 1.7.8.

+Also, it allows you to use your Object models as material to feed your grids : as the Object Models will stay for years from now in the Core, it is not required for you to create Doctrine Entities and Repositories.

+> Support of Doctrine Entities is planned ... if I have enough coffee and passion for the subject : contributions are welcome !

 ## Installation

 Get the Zip archive or clone this repository.